tnm/qr/README.md

 	>> bqueue.push('George')
 	'Ringo'

-Since the queue was **capped at three elements**, the addition of 'George' resulted in a pop of the first-in element (in this case, 'Ringo').
+Since the queue was **capped at three elements**, and auto-pop is set to True, the addition of 'George' resulted in a pop of the first-in element (in this case, 'Ringo').
 Sorry, Ringo, you're out of the band.

 You can utilize **pop** at anytime.
 Any pop command will return the relevant element.
 To pop the oldest element, just do this: